 Not only was the interview a sign that Diana was stepping away from the fold because she was candidly engaging with the media (she did not shy away from difficult questions), but because the contents of the interview felt like a soap opera in their own right: adultery, palace plotting, mental and physical illness, and the future of the monarchy as seen by an insider.

 The TV interview was the first ever solo interview for the Princess of Wales, and happened just nine months before her divorce, and subsequent death in 1997, cementing its place in television history.
-Now, an independent inquiry - the Lord Dyson report - has found that the BBC covered up “deceitful behaviour” by Bashir to obtain it.
+Earlier this year, an independent inquiry - the Lord Dyson report - found that the BBC covered up “deceitful behaviour” by Bashir to obtain it.

-But what else about it was so controversial?
+So what else about the interview was so controversial?

 The contents of the interview